thomasfn/ScreepsDotNet/README.md

 The API is exposed as a set of interfaces and a few support structures and is contained within the `ScreepsDotNet.API` namespace.
 Any part of the API common to both Arena and World lives directly in this namespace.
 Anything more specific lives in either `ScreepsDotNet.API.Arena` or `ScreepsDotNet.API.World`.

-There is currently only one exposed concrete implementation, and this is `ScreepsDotNet.Native.Arena.NativeGame` implementing `IGame`.
+There is currently only one exposed concrete implementation.
+For Arena this is `ScreepsDotNet.Native.Arena.NativeGame` implementing `IGame` and for World this is `ScreepsDotNet.Native.World.NativeGame` implementing `IGame`.
 At the start of your program you can instantiate this directly.
 You should avoid creating multiple instances of this throughout the lifetime of your program, and instead just reuse the same instance.
+Note that Arena and World have very different APIs so you won't be able to write code that targets both, unless you wrap the APIs in your own layer or do alot of switching.

 All other objects follow the same inheritance hierarchy as the JS API.
 For example - `IStructureTower : IOwnedStructure : IStructure : IGameObject : IPosition`.